Most patients requiring an artificial airway can be managed with tracheal intubation, which can be

 Alternative Intubation Devices

-A number of devices and techniques are increasingly used for intubation after failed laryngoscopy or as a primary means of intubation.
+A number of devices and techniques can be used for intubation after failed laryngoscopy or as a primary means of intubation.
 Devices include

 Laryngeal mask airways Laryngeal Mask Airways (LMA) If no spontaneous respiration occurs after airway opening and no respiratory devices are available, rescue breathing (mouth-to-mask or mouth-to-barrier device) is started; mouth-to-mouth ventilation... read more (LMAs) with a passage that allows tracheal intubation